Careers360 Logo

 (d) (iii), (ii), (i) & (iv)

-Explanation: In ascending order, Mycoplasma is 0.3 micron in length and therefore the smallest.
-Ostrich egg is the largest living cell and is huge in size.
-Bacteria are 3-5 micron in length while RBCs are 7 microns in length.
+Explanation: In ascending order, Mycoplasma is 0.3 microns in length and therefore the smallest.
+The Ostrich egg is the largest living cell and is huge.
+Bacteria are 3-5 microns in length while RBCs are 7 microns in length.

 Question:6